 Potassium lowers blood pressure by counteracting the effects of sodium and reducing tension in the walls of blood vessels.

-However, a potassium-rich diet can be harmful to people with kidney disease or any condition that alters the way that the body regulates potassium.
+However, a potassium-rich diet can be harmful to people with kidney disease or any condition that alters how the body regulates potassium.

 Jackfruit contains substances called phytochemicals, such as flavonoids, saponins, and tannins.